openwisp/ansible-openwisp2-imagegenerator/README.md

     ansible-playbook -i hosts playbook.yml

-When the playbook is done running you will find the images in the directory specified in `openwisp2fw_bin_dir`, which in our example is `/home/user/openwisp2-firmware-builds` with a directory layout like the following:
+When the playbook is done running you will find the images on **the compilation server** located in the directory specified in `openwisp2fw_bin_dir`, which in our example is `/home/user/openwisp2-firmware-builds` with a directory layout like the following:

 ```
 /home/user/openwisp2-firmware-builds